 Here’s how to kick the cold & flu quickly and get on with your life!

-1. Chicken Soup - it’s not the chicken in the soup that heals you.
-It’s the vegetables!
-Try making a vegetable broth with celery, cabbage, carrots, leeks, kale, garlic and a mushroom blend.
+1. Veggie Broth – Eat light when you have a cold and enjoy veggie broths with seaweeds.
+Try making a vegetable broth with celery, cabbage, carrots, leeks, kale, garlic, seaweeds and a mushroom blend.
 The lighter you eat the better while you’re feeling under the weather.
 Your digestive system needs a break so it can focus on healing.
-Leave the chicken and chicken stock out of the soup and eat your veggies!

 2. Get probiotics into your system – eat cultured foods like miso, sauerkraut and coconut kefir.
 A nice healthy dose of probiotics will help to repopulate the healthy bacteria in your gut and bring ease to your digestive system.
 If you can pick up a dairy free probiotic supplement in your area, that’s a habit you can continue long term even once you’re feeling better.

 - 1 handful of Dulse

 - Organic Chickpea or Adzuki Bean Miso (or organic soy)

 Instructions: Bring your water to a boil and throw in your chopped greens, seaweed and peas.
 Let them soften and reduce your heat.
 Remove from heat and let cool for a few minutes and mix in 1 tbsp. of miso for each cup of water you have in your pot.

 3. Drink warm water with lemon – The more you hydrate, the faster toxins can pass through you.
 Being dehydrated while you have a cold or the flu is possibly one of the worst things you can do for yourself and will only drag the sickness on longer.
 It can be tough to drink water when you’re feeling crappy but do it anyway.
 Having your water room temp. makes it easier.